 Power supplies can be classified into two broad categories, one is the AC Power supply and the other is DC power supply.
 As we know only AC power can be generated and since it is more economical we use AC for transmission and thus most of the electrical machines/devices runs on AC power.
 But the standard Voltage and Frequency supplied from the Generating stations might not be good enough to drive certain Industrial machines.
 In those cases we employ converters and inverters to convert one form of power supply into another form such as into a different voltage rating, current rating or frequency rating.
 A Cycloconveter is one such converter which converts AC power in one frequency into AC power of an adjustable frequency.
-In this article we will learn more about these Cycloconverters their working and applications.
+In this article we will learn more about these Cycloconverters their types, working and applications.

 What is Cycloconverter?